Q: How can I pay for my order?

 Q: What can I ship directly into Canada?

 A: Nothing, not anymore.
 The Canadian Food Inspection Agency can be a real problem.
 We do not ship directly into Canada anymore as a result.
 Canadians can have their orders shipped to a US border town for pick up.
+This has always worked well and nobody has reported any issues.
 Any GST or any duties / fees incurred when they cross the border is the responsibility of the buyer.

 Q: Can you ship internationally?

-A: No. Out of the many hundreds who have now inquired, nobody has ever once agreed to pay the overseas shipping costs (ever, not even once in 21 years).
-So we simply categorically say no to this question.
+A: No. Out of the many hundreds who have now inquired, nobody has ever once agreed to pay the overseas shipping costs (not even once in 23 years).
+So we simply categorically say no to this question now.

 Q: Can I pay C.O.D.?